ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 As you by now know, due to the missing integration of various security tool with each other, as a security operator in charge of the IDS we would now have to manually contanct another team or forward our logs via e-mail.
 Or upload them to a FTP server, carry them over on USB stick or worse.
 Luckily as shown in the last exercises already we can use Ansible to just configure Snort and Qradar.

-On your Ansible control host, create a playbook called `incident_snort_log.yml` like the following:
+In your VS Code online editor, create a playbook called `incident_snort_log.yml` like the following:

 <!-- {% raw %} -->
 ```yaml